mautic/developer-documentation-new/docs/design/notifications.rst

    }

 This use case shows how to integrate the NotificationModel into event-driven processes within Mautic.

-This example calls the ``addNotification`` method with specific parameters tailored to the Contact export scenario.
+It calls the ``addNotification`` method with specific parameters tailored to the Contact export scenario.
 The Translator service handles the ``$message`` parameter to generate a localized message.

 This approach includes the User's Email address in the notification message.
 The system uses the translation key ``mautic.lead.export.being.prepared`` with the parameter ``%user_email%``, replacing it with the actual Email of the User who scheduled the export.

 This method allows for dynamic content insertion into the translated string.
 If the User's Email weren't needed in the message, the system could have used a normal translation string without parameter replacement.

 The other parameters in the ``addNotification`` call are equally important.

 The system styles the notification as an informational alert using the ``info`` type, which is appropriate for a status update on a scheduled task.

 The false value for ``$isRead`` ensures that the notification appears as unread, drawing the User's attention to this new information.

 The header, like the message, uses a translation key ``mautic.lead.export.being.prepared.header`` to maintain language consistency.

 Null values for the icon class and ``datetime`` mean that the system uses default values for these optional parameters.

-Finally, by passing the ``$user`` object, the notification is specifically associated with the user who initiated the export, ensuring it appears in their personal notification panel.
+Finally, by passing the ``$user`` object, the notification is specifically associated with the User who initiated the export, ensuring it appears in their personal notification panel.